Starcounter/Starcounter.Validation/README.md

 1. Your custom attribute class must derive from `ValidationAttribute` and its name should end with `Attribute`.
 2. You can either override `bool IsValid(object)` or `ValidationResult IsValid(object, ValidationContext)`.
 2. If the value you're validiting is null (or empty), return validation success.
 If your data shouldn't be null nor empty, apply `[Required]` to your properties.
 3. When returning validation errors you should return `new ValidationResult(FormatErrorMessage(validationContext.DisplayName))`.
-That future users of your attribute can customize the error message with `ErrorMessage`, `ErrorMessageResourceName` and `ErrorMessageResourceType`.
+That way future users of your attribute can customize the error message with `ErrorMessage`, `ErrorMessageResourceName` and `ErrorMessageResourceType`.

 ## Validating using services